hkimbrough22/taskmaster/README.md

 3. General
    - Updates homepage to display the first part of user's email (everything before the "@").

+### Day 11
+#### Task for the Day
+1. Adding a Task from Another Application
+   - Add an intent filter to your application such that a user can hit the “share” button on an image in another application, choose TaskMaster as the app to share that image with, and be taken directly to the Add a Task activity with that image pre-selected.
+   - **Currently still needs bug fixes.
+After adding task this way, image does not reappear in TaskDetailsActivity**

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->